EDCD/EDDI/docs/Localization_for_translators.md

 We are looking for one team lead per language, please.
 If you want to share the work in a team, that's fine, but **each language team needs to agree upon one person who will lead it and adjudicate any differences of opinion that may arise**.

-Anyone interested in translating, please create an account at https://www.oneskyapp.com/ and then PM me your username and the language(s) you support, via GitHub, Discord or OneSky.
-My username on OneSky is `VerticalBlank`.
+Anyone interested in translating, please create an account at https://crwd.in/eddi and then PM me your username and the language(s) you support, via GitHub, Discord, Frontier Forums or CrowdIn.
+My username on CrowdIn is `VerticalBlank`.

-The translation project itself is located at https://osxtyfi.oneskyapp.com/collaboration/project?id=145348.
+The translation project itself is located at https://crowdin.com/project/eddi.

 ## Notes